coollabsio/fonts/README.md

 # Privacy-focused Google Fonts CDN alternative

 I written it in a hour, so please report bugs [here](https://github.com/coollabsio/fonts/issues/new).
+There are several improvements could be done here and thegre, so if you have any suggestions, do not hesitate to contact me.

+## Why?

+There was several GDPR issues popping up lately with Google & Google CDN.
+We don't know what they are doing with user details, such as IP address, browser agent, etc.

+So I decided to create a similar service just without logging ANYTHING.

+## Components
+- The API is a simple http server (written in Node.js/Fastify), that is open sourced and does not log anything, hosted with a [coolify](https://coolify.io) instance.
+- Fonts are served from [BunnyCDN](https://bunny.net), that has an option to completely disable logging on their side.

+## How to use?

 Currently it only supports the css2 [API endpoint](https://developers.google.com/fonts/docs/css2).

-## How to use?

-Just change the domain name from `fonts.googleapis.com` to `api.fonts.coollabs.io` in your <head> tag, that's it!
+Just change the domain name from `fonts.googleapis.com` to `api.fonts.coollabs.io` in your `<head>` tag, that's it!

 Example:

-Original <head> content:
+Original `<head>` content:
 ```html
 <link rel="preconnect" href="https://fonts.googleapis.com">
 <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin>
 <link href="https://fonts.googleapis.com/css2?family=Roboto&display=swap" rel="stylesheet">
 ```

-Replaced <head> content:
+Replaced `<head>` content:
 ```html
 <link rel="preconnect" href="https://fontsapi.coollabs.io" crossorigin>
 <link href="https://api.fonts.coollabs.io/css2?family=Roboto&display=swap" rel="stylesheet">